Libya floods: one month on from catastrophic dam collapses in Derna

 - Libyan Red Crescent distributed clean water and sanitation kits to help prevent disease from the dirty flood waters

-We’re now a month on from unprecedented flooding in Libya caused by Storm Daniel and the collapse of two dams near the city of Derna.
+On 10 September 2023, unprecedented flooding in Libya was caused by Storm Daniel and the collapse of two dams near the city of Derna.

-The north-eastern cities of Benghazi, Sousa and Al-Marj were also badly affected by the disaster.
+The north-eastern cities of Benghazi, Sousa and Al-Marj were badly affected by the disaster.

 Libya floods: how it happened